vlizBE/dcafs/docs/DAS Core manual.md

 ### B. The purpose of this guide <a name="purpose"></a>

-The goal is to explain how to use DAS either as a library, or a stand-alone application.
+The goal is to explain how to use dcafs either as a library, or a stand-alone application.

 When to use it as a stand-alone application:
  * The devices to interact with use a simple, straightforward protocol (not binary etc).